NREL/OpenStudio-resources/pull_request_template.md

  - [ ] Matching OSM has been replaced with the output of the ruby test for the oldest OpenStudio release where it passes.
  - [ ] All new/changed `out.osw` have been committed
  - [ ] Ruby test is stable: when ran multiple times on the same machine, it produces the same total site kBTU.
      - [ ] I ensured that I assign systems/loads/etc in a repeatable manner (eg: if I assign Terminals to thermalZones, I do `model.getThermalZones.sort_by{|z| z.name.to_s}.each do ...` so I am sure I put the same ZoneHVAC systems to the same zones regardless of their order)
-    - [ ] I tested stability.
+     - [ ] I tested stability using `process_results.py` (see `python process_results.py --help` for usage).
      Please paste the heatmap png generated after running the following commands:
         ```bash
         # Clean up all custom-tagged OSWs
         python process_results.py test-stability clean
         # Run your test 5 times in a row.
 Replace `testname_rb` (eg `airterminal_fourpipebeam_rb`)
-        python process_results.py test-stability -n testname_rb
+        python process_results.py test-stability run -n testname
         python process_results.py heatmap --tagged

         ```